A Closest Point Method for PDEs on Manifolds with Interior Boundary Conditions for Geometry Processing: Interior Boundary Conditions

 \subsection{Open Curves $\C$ in $\mathbb{R}^3$}

-Past the end points of an open curve $\C$ the PDE should be solved without the IBC being enforced.
+Past the endpoints of an open curve $\C$ the PDE should be solved without the IBC being enforced.
 However, the set $\Omega(\C)$ includes half-spherical regions of grid points past the boundary point $\partial \C$.
 These half-spherical regions are analogous to the exterior boundary subsets $\Omega(\partial \S)$ in Section~\ref{sec:BCs} and are defined as

 We do not perform the modifications of Section~\ref{sec:IBCs} for points $\x_{\alpha}\in\Omega(\partial \C)$ since this would enforce the IBC where only the PDE should be solved.
+In other words, the BC DOFs in $\Omega({\partial \C})$ are not added to the linear system.